duzzisantos/postgresql-query-service/README.md

 - general select statements
 - specific select statements

-3. Test/verify that you are rightly connected to your postgresql network
+3. Test/verify that you are rightly connected to your postgresql network and run **docker compose up --build -d**
 4. Read fuller API documentation and test through Swagger UI docs by visiting http://localhost:your-port/docs
 5. Apply necessary request body for each route
 6. Refer to .env.example file to see variables you may need to run this application